Gundersheim Group Real Estate

 The luxury tier's slowdown doesn't cancel out the pressure in the middle market.
 If anything, it makes the split more important to understand — because buyers who conflate the two end up either overpaying in the wrong segment or missing the right one entirely.

+So what's the real summer outlook for 2026?
 The strongest combination of livability, resilience, and near-term pricing momentum still lives in commuter-belt single-family homes in the $800,000 to $1.5 million range — not trophy inventory.

 If you want the specific numbers for your target town or neighborhood, reach out and I'll break down exactly where bidding pressure, days on market, and pricing momentum are strongest right now.